-In addition to having engaged with BDO for operational assistance related to third party risk management in general, FSNC has also in 2023 taken specific action towards certain recurring business partners active within cleaning and event planning which were identified as particularly high risk business areas in our due diligence last year.
-FSNC has ensured adequate contract clauses being included in relevant contracts to safeguard remuneration and working conditions for employees of these business partners.
+In addition to having engaged with BDO for operational assistance related to third-party risk management in general, FSNC has also taken specific action towards certain recurring business partners active within industries identified as particularly high-risk business areas in our due diligence.
+FSNC has advocated adequate contract clauses being included in relevant contracts to safeguard remuneration and working conditions for employees of these business partners.

 Where required, FSNC also relies on a specific questionnaire detailing specific requirements in terms of compliance.
-In addition, FSNC also during 2023 has distributed its supplier code of conduct to select business partners whom which written contracts are entered into and as such formulating its clear expectations that business partners will adhere to the provisions of such, and also accompanied by relevant contract clauses giving audit and termination rights to FSNC in case of a breach.
+In addition, FSNC has also distributed its supplier code of conduct to select business partners whose written contracts are entered into and as such formulating its clear expectations that business partners will adhere to the provisions of such and also accompanied by relevant contract clauses giving audit and termination rights to FSNC in case of a breach.

 FSNC's business partners typically incur HR costs for FSNC, such as newspapers and media subscriptions, seminars, phone and internet, travel expenses, memberships and insurance.
-FSNC also has business partners in connection with our offices in our four locations, cantina, rent, cleaning, office supplies, furniture, software for our internal IT-department and basic amenities like power and water.
-In addition, FSNC also holds certain subscriptions, related to financial markets and trends, banking services and relevant industry journals.
+FSNC also has business partners in connection with our offices in our four locations, cantina, rent, cleaning, office supplies, furniture, software for our internal IT department and basic amenities like power and water.
+In addition,

+FSNC also holds certain subscriptions, related to financial markets and trends, banking services, and relevant industry journals.

-FSNC has assessed the risk of adverse impact through a general risk assessment relying on the Risk Compass tool as described in the foregoing, and based on such risk assessment, FSNC will prioritize identified matters where the risk of adverse impact appears most imminent, taking into account the nature and scope of the potential adverse impact and the reversibility of any such impact.
+FSNC has assessed the risk of adverse impact through a general risk assessment relying on the Risk Compass tool as described in the foregoing, and based on such risk assessment, FSNC will prioritize identified matters where the risk of adverse impact appears most imminent, considering the nature and scope of the potential adverse impact and the reversibility of any such impact.

 We have not identified any actual adverse impacts on human rights or decent working conditions through our mapping and risk assessment.
+However, there have been allegations in media targeted towards certain food delivery services firms used which inter alia relate to working conditions, and FSNC is taking specific actions towards these specific business partners in line with the procedures described herein.

-Similar to last year, however, there are certain services provided that are identified as high-risk industries in relation to the potential of adverse impact on decent working conditions.
-FSNC acknowledges that, by virtue of having business partners within these sectors, FSNC too can be at risk of contributing to adverse impacts.
-The relevant industries identified where FSNC has business partners are event planning, cleaning, restaurants and catering, hotel and accommodation and the travel industry.
+There are certain services provided that are identified as high-risk industries in relation to the potential for adverse impact on decent working conditions.
+FSNC acknowledges that, by virtue of having business partners within these sectors, FSNC acknowledges the potential of FSNC too being at risk of contributing to adverse impacts.
+The relevant industries identified where FSNC has business partners are event planning, cleaning, restaurants and catering / food and beverage, hotel and accommodation, office supplies, information and communication, furniture and the travel industry.